-Human Respiratory Syncytial Virus (RSV) causes respiratory tract infections and serious lung disease in infants and children.
-Synagis (palivizumab) is available with prior authorization for high-risk patients.
+- Human Respiratory Syncytial Virus (RSV) causes respiratory tract infections and serious lung disease in infants and children.
+Synagis (palivizumab) is available for children with high risk to infection.

-The start and end of RSV season in Texas is based on a person's county of residence.
+- The start and end of RSV season is based on the child's county of residence.
 RSV appears earlier in some counties and remains active later in other counties.
-Texas HHS uses RSV statistics from prior years plus regular virology reports to determine the season's start and end dates for each region.
-HHS reserves the right to extend or end the season after subsequent review of RSV levels in each region.
+HHSC uses RSV statistics from prior years plus regular virology reports to determine the season's start and end dates for each region.
+HHSC reserves the right to extend or end the season after subsequent review of RSV levels in each region.

-Synagis will be active on the Texas Medicaid and Children with Special Health Care Needs Services Program formularies beginning September 17, 2018, and available for traditional Medicaid prior authorization that day.
+- Synagis will be active on both the Medicaid and Children with Special Health Care Needs Services Program formularies beginning Sept.
+17, 2018.
+It will be available for prior authorization that day.
 Authorization will be approved on a monthly basis.
 Criteria are based on the American Academy of Pediatrics guidance.

 - Medical directors of Medicaid managed care organizations are allowed to end the RSV season for their health plan, by service area, if they demonstrate to HHSC that the local virology has dropped below 10% positivity for two consecutive weeks.